 - 5 tablespoons Olive oil

 - Sliced ginger

 - 2 medium onions

 - Salt to taste

-- Heat oil, add ginger, garlic and onion.
+- Heat oil, and add ginger, garlic, and onion.
 Sauté for 3-4 minutes.

-- Add the chopped mustard leaves, spinach to the pan and stir.
+- Add the chopped mustard leaves, and spinach to the pan and stir.